ppy/osu-wiki/news/2019/2019-02-06-osu-mapping-olympiad-4-results.md

 | \#9 | hoangnobitang | Dutiful Manatee | 6 | 3 | 2 | 3 | 1 | 3 | **18** |
 | \#10 | Oeti | Aromatic Owl | 6 | 3 | 2 | 3 | 0 | 3 | **17** |

-Securing **first place** for the inaugural osu!catch Mapping Olympiad is [**Sinnoh**](https://osu.ppy.sh/users/4236057) with a total score of **135**!
+Securing **first place** for the inaugural osu!catch Mapping Olympiad is ::**Sinnoh**::{ user-id=4236057 } with a total score of **135**!
 Sinnoh's entry blew away the competition, securing the highest aggregate scores in Musical Relevance, Creativity and Technique, and also garnered a perfect score from two of the three judges' in the Impression category.

-A strong **second place** is awarded to [**Minato Yukina**](https://osu.ppy.sh/users/531253) with a total score of **126**!
+A strong **second place** is awarded to ::**Minato Yukina**::{ user-id=531253 } with a total score of **126**!
 Minato Yukina's entry tied with Sinnoh's for the best Difficulty Spread, and whilst not placing first in any particular category, put in a strong performance across the board to secure a respectably high finish from the veteran.

-Rounding out the podium in **third place** is [**Ascendance**](https://osu.ppy.sh/users/2931883) with a total score of **117.5**!
+Rounding out the podium in **third place** is ::**Ascendance**::{ user-id=2931883 } with a total score of **117.5**!
 Though he could not repeat his feats from 2017's osu!catch Beatmapping Contest, receiving the highest score for hitsounding and solid marks across all other categories helped the most recent *Elite Mapper* in osu!catch edge ahead of fierce competition.

 [Complete results for this content, including the judges' comments for each submission can be found here.](https://docs.google.com/spreadsheets/d/1QTQGLqWne1WeJIu36_lS_AIZ0et4-DJ-OngAVCftA08/edit?usp=sharing)